Opelika Theft Defense Attorneys

 If you’re charged with theft in Alabama, it means the state believes that you deprived an individual or organization of money or property that rightfully belonged to them.
 This can happen in several ways, including through deceit, force, and receiving stolen property.
 While it’s stressful to face such a charge, keep in mind that the prosecution must prove you had no valid claim to the money or property.
 It is also possible that you could have been set up by someone else to appear guilty of theft when you’re not.

-At Alsobrook Jackson, we explore all possible defenses while aggressively challenging the prosecution to prove its case against you.
+At Alsobrook Law Group, we explore all possible defenses while aggressively challenging the prosecution to prove its case against you.
 We also ensure that you understand the charges and possible consequences before your case comes up in court.

 Degrees and Legal Consequences of Theft in Alabama